apache/yetus/asf-site-src/source/documentation/latest/precommit-buildtools.md

 * pluginname\_buildfile

     - This should be an echo of the file that controls the build system.
 This is used for module determination.
+If the build system wishes to disable module determination, it should echo with no args.

 * pluginname\_executor